Greenacre - North

 Population growth drivers in Greenacre - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Greenacre - North's population, as per AreaSearch's analysis, stood at 15,081 by August 2025.
-This figure reflects a growth of 444 people, representing a 3.0% increase since the 2021 Census, which recorded a population of 14,637.
-The change is inferred from the estimated resident population of 15,229 in June 2024 and address validation as of the Census date.
-This results in a population density ratio of 3,696 persons per square kilometer, placing Greenacre - North in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 3.0% growth since the census is within 1.0 percentage point of the SA3 area (4.0%), indicating strong growth fundamentals.
-Overseas migration primarily drove population growth, contributing approximately 64.9% of overall population gains during recent periods.
+Greenacre - North's population was approximately 15,081 as of August 2025.
+This figure represents an increase of 444 people, a 3.0% rise from the 2021 Census count of 14,637 individuals.
+The growth is inferred from the estimated resident population of 15,229 in June 2024 and address validation since the Census date.
+This results in a population density ratio of 3,696 persons per square kilometer, placing Greenacre - North in the upper quartile compared to other locations assessed by AreaSearch.
+The area's growth rate of 3.0% since the census is within 1.0 percentage point of the SA3 area's growth rate of 4.0%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 64.9% of overall population gains in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the national median, with Greenacre - North expected to expand by 1,550 persons to 2041 based on the latest population numbers, representing an 11.2% total increase over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of national areas, with Greenacre - North expected to expand by 1,550 persons to reach a total population of approximately 16,631 by 2041, marking an 11.2% increase over the 17-year period.

 Frequently Asked Questions - Population